andjhop/llk/README.md

   returns the corresponding value as a float64
 * `String()` String returns a terminal parser  which parsers a  quoted string literal

-These primitives can be combined using the combinators or "chainable" constructors.
+These primitives can be combined using the combinators or "chainable" constructors: `Seq` and `Either`.
 This is a parser defined by the type: `Chain` and the corresponding operations: `a.Chain(b)` which returns a new Parser composed of two parsers `a` and `b`;  and `a.Lazy(func(any) Parser { return b })` which does the same but allows the choice of be to be deferred until execution time.
 The two primary "chainables"